 Mayor Seth Lowe appointed a committee to investigate the disaster which was headed by the eminent Jewish lawyer Louis Marshall.
-This committee spent several weeks in their very thorough investigation which I assisted in as far as possible devoting much time to the work.
-Their very voluminous report to Mayor Lowe criticized the statement of Inspector Cross in his report, where he stated the mob must have come prepared with missiles.
+This committee spent several weeks in their very thorough investigation which I assisted in as far as possible, devoting much time to the work.
+Their very voluminous report to Mayor Lowe criticized the statement of Inspector Cross in his report, where he stated “the mob must have come prepared with missiles”.
 This statement was correct.
 They did not find any fault with me but specially commended my action in the matter.
-Mayor Lowe ordered Commissioner Partridge to prefer charges against Inspector Cross and myself, stating that while the committee had no fault to find with my conduct, the thought I best be given a chance to explain.
+Mayor Lowe ordered Commissioner Partridge to prefer charges against Inspector Cross and myself, stating that while the committee had no fault to find with my conduct, they thought I best be given a chance to explain.
 I had been explaining all summer.

-In compliance with the Mayor’s orders, charges were preferred against Inspector Cross and I and we were tried and charges against me were dismissed.
+In compliance with the Mayor’s orders, charges were preferred against Inspector Cross and I. We were tried and charges against me were dismissed.

 Late in December following the trials, Commissioner Partridge sent for me to come to his office.
 When I arrived he said, “I have resigned and my successor has been appointed and is now on his way here.
 I want you to know that the recent charges against you did not emanate from this office.
 Is there anything that I can do for you” I said, “Transfer me to the Eldridge Street Station.”
 (I was then in Delancy Street precinct.)
 My request was complied with.
 His last official act My conversation with the commissioner at this time convinced me that the cause of his resignation was his refusal or failure to dismiss Inspector Cross from the department.

 This excerpt from “The Chief Rabbi’s Funeral” by Dr. Yitzchock Levin explains the events from the perspective of the mourners.